 9 - 9:50 am

 For updates to the office hours see schedule on my office door.

-Daniel is in his 14th year as director of choral activities and vocal area coordinator at Southwestern Oklahoma State University and teaches applied voice, applied conducting, and the choral music education sequence to performance, education, and music therapy majors.
+Daniel is in his fifteenth year at Southwestern, serving as director of choral studies, teaching applied voice, applied conducting, and the choral music education sequence to performance, education, business, and music therapy majors.
 He also teaches the Southwestern summer choral camp for OMEA/OCDA preparation and other workshops during the academic year that work to further enrich and improve the audition skills needed for successful placement in the state-level honor choirs.
-Daniel is a fervent advocate in the consistent use of solmization, voice building, and ensemble coaching in every rehearsal to better reinforce fundamentals of vocal music pedagogy and other core music principles found throughout a rounded music education.

-Feel free to view the Department of Music website of Southwestern Oklahoma State University.
-For more information or questions about the vocal/choral division and study in Southwestern’s music department, contact him at firstname.lastname@example.org or 580.774.3208.
+For more information or questions about the vocal/choral division and study in Southwestern’s Music Department, email or call 580.774.3208.